lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 In order to properly achieve its security properties, the KEM combiner requires that all inputs are fixed-length.
 Since each Composite ML-KEM algorithm fully specifies its component algorithms, including key sizes, all inputs should be fixed-length in non-error scenarios except for minor variations introduced by encoding.
 However some implementations may choose to perform additional checking to handle certain error conditions.
 In particular, the KEM combiner step should not be performed if either of the component decapsulations returned an error condition indicating malformed inputs.
 For timing-invariance reasons, it is RECOMMENDED to perform both decapsulation operations and check for errors afterwards to prevent an attacker from using a timing channel to tell which component failed decapsulation.
 Also, RSA-based composites MUST ensure that the modulus size (i.e. the size of `tradCT` and `tradPK`) matches that specified for the given Composite ML-KEM algorithm in {{alg-params}}; depending on the cryptographic library used, this check may be done by the library or may require an explicit check as part of the `Composite-ML-KEM.Decap()` routine.
 Implementers should keep in mind that some instances of `tradCT` and `tradPK` will be DER-encoded which could introduce minor length variations such as dropping leading zeroes; since these variations are not attacker-controlled they are considered benign.

-Erors produced by the component `Decaps()` routines MUST be forwarded on to the calling application.
+Errors produced by the component `Decaps()` routines MUST be forwarded on to the calling application.
 Further discussion can be found below in {{sec-explicit-rejection}}.

 ## KEM Combiner Function {#sec-kem-combiner}